Learning to Lead

 The Learning and Leading Portfolio

-Castilleja's curricular and co-curricular programming is designed to foster initiative, agility, and purpose in each student.
-Using the Learning and Leading Portfolio, students reflect on their learned leadership skills starting in 6th grade and continuing through their high school graduation.
-The Learning and Leading Portfolio is a unique portfolio tool that frames and articulates each student's unique leadership development both inside and beyond the classroom and captures their growth in six core leadership competency areas: curiosity, purposeful reflection, embracing ambiguity, problem-solving, empathy and collaboration.
+Using the Learning and Leading Portfolio, students reflect on their learned leadership skills starting in 6th grade and continue through their high school graduation.
+The Learning and Leading Portfolio is a unique tool that frames and articulates each student's unique leadership development both inside and beyond the classroom and captures their growth in six core leadership competency areas: curiosity, purposeful reflection, embracing ambiguity, problem-solving, empathy and collaboration.

 Over their seven years at Castilleja, students are mentored to self-assess and are externally assessed by peers, faculty, and advisors on these core competencies as they move from novice to mastery.